digital-rupix/TagsApp-LWC/README.md

 The component includes a flow named `Add_Tags` and has input variables `recordId` and `objectName`.

 A modal and a dialog are used to allow users to add more tags and view related records, respectively.
 The `isModalOpen` tracked property is used to determine whether the modal is open or not, while the `datatableView` tracked property is used to determine whether the related records should be displayed in a data table or not.

+# Requirements

+This component package requires the Avonni-Components package to be installed.
+The package can be found here: `https://github.com/avonni/base-components-sfdx`

+Finally, the Unofficial SF `BasePacks` need to be installed from here: `https://unofficialsf.com/flow-action-and-screen-component-basepacks/`

+# Thanks and Credit

+@mitchspano
+@jamessimone
+@jkranz-rk